 Intent detection in EEG data and EEG-based brain-computer interfaces

-Brain computer or machine interfaces is a novel communication paradigm that aims to provide machine control and communication capabilities by interfacing with human's nervous system directly.
-Brain computer interfaces have progressed rapidly over the years relying on successes in a variety of basic and applied research fields from machine learning to neuroscience.
-Some of the recent breakthroughs are the realization of computer and robotic manipulator control by invasive and noninvasive brain activity imaging means.
-I focus on the development of brain computer interfaces based on electroencephalographic brain activity imaging.
-This project aims to realize a high-performance brain computer interface for robotic manipulator control and is supported by TUBITAK ARDEB 1001 grant No 113E611, the Science Academy (Bilim Akademesi, Turkey) BAGEP Young Scientist Award, and Toros University BAP grant No TUBAP135001.
+Brain computer/machine interfaces is a communication paradigm that provides control of machines and communications by interfacing directly with human nervous system/brain.
+Brain computer interfaces have progressed rapidly over past years, propelled by successes in a variety of basic and applied fields of research ranging from machine learning to basic neuroscience.
+I focused on the development of methods and necessary computational tools for brain computer interfaces based on electroencephalographic (EEG) imaging of brain activity.
+This project aimed to realize high-performance control of a robotic manipulator via EEG and was supported by TUBITAK ARDEB 1001 grant No 113E611, the Science Academy (Bilim Akademesi, Turkey) BAGEP Young Scientist Award, and Toros University BAP grant No TUBAP135001.

-Mishchenko Y, Kaya M, Comert M (2016) "A Brain-Computer Interface detection of right and left hand movement imageries from EEG data using the SVM machine learning method" (preprint)
+Mishchenko Y et al. (2016) "A Brain-Computer Interface detection of right and left hand movement imageries from EEG data using the SVM machine learning method" (preprint)

-Empirical characterization of the structure of neural circuits in the brain
+Methods for empirical characterization of detailed structure of the brain's neural circuits

-I am interested in large-scale or high-throughput methods for empirically elucidating the structure and the function of neuronal circuits in the brain by means of anatomical as well as functional imaging approaches.
+I am interested in large-scale/high-throughput methods for empirically elucidating detailed structure and functions of neuronal circuits in the brain, by means of anatomical and functional imaging approaches.